xenoplopp/xplopcmd/README.md

-part | Part from a channel (Not available to the public yet.) ricat | Get a random image of cat. 🐱 commands | Brings you to this page. roll | Input a number for the bot to roll EX: %roll 100 -> @USER, Your number is 51!
+part | Part from a channel (Not available to the public yet.) ricat | Get a random image of cat. 🐱 commands | Brings you to this page.
 8ball | Get your fortune.
 `rr/rt`|Roulette timeout - 1-300 secs.
 `!vanish`* | Become transparent ✌.
 Vanishes you from chat.